tusharviradiya/pythonWithDjango/README.md

 - using this we use multiple time our template
 - {% include 'template_name' %}
 - {% include 'template_name' with context only %} : in this context only go ahead

+## Cookies in django
+- means some date which user need everytime

+## ORM (object relational mapper)
+- give feature to connect any database in django

+## QuerySet
+- list of all object which we created using django model
+- allow to user to read, filter and order data from database

+# Model

+## model class
+- one class is create table in database
 -